Light Rail Transit

 The Terminal 1 light rail station is located below the Red and Blue Ramps.
 From the Tram Level (one level below bag claim), take the tram to the Red and Blue Ramps.
 When you exit the tram, follow the signs to the light rail station.

 The Terminal 2 light rail station is located on the north side of the Orange Ramp.
 From Level 1, near Ticketing, take the elevator or escalator up to the Orange Ramp skyway.
 Follow the signs to the LRT station.
 Take the elevators or escalators down one level to the station platform.

 The light rail stations are fully accessible.

-*Be sure to check the light rail schedule at Metrotransit.org if you plan to utilize this service.
+*Be sure to check the latest METRO Blue Line schedule at Metrotransit.org if you plan to utilize this service.

 - Tickets are sold at ticket machines at the rail stations.